Azure-Samples/confidential-computing/vm-samples/README.md

 # TURBO Charged Versions

-These scripts as they are useful for step by step learning or exploring, but one of our colleagues has a turbo-charged version of this script with detailed error handing, Managed HSM support and much more - check it out - [GitHub Link](https://github.com/RZomermanMS/CVM)
+These scripts are useful for step by step learning or exploring, but one of our colleagues has a turbo-charged version of this script with detailed error handing, Managed HSM support and much more - check it out - [GitHub Link](https://github.com/RZomermanMS/CVM)